National History Day

 The National Museum of African American History and Culture (NMAAHC) is eager to support students who are engaging in historical research for projects, especially those related to National History Day.
 As the national museum devoted to telling the American story through the African American lens, the NMAAHC can assist students in exploring multiple perspectives in history by providing access to primary sources, supporting materials and expert mentorship.

-This year, your task as a student participant is to explore debate and diplomacy through a topic of your choice from local, state, national, or international history.
-You will need to examine and explain the immediate, short-term, and long-term effects of debate and diplomacy.
+This year, your task as a student participant is to explore a frontier in history through a topic of your choice from local, state, national, or international history.
+You will need to examine and explain a historical frontier's immediate, short-term, and long-term effects.
 In conclusion, your project should answer this question: "So what?"
-Why should your audience care how the use of debate and diplomacy from an individual, group, event, object, or idea impacted the course of local, state, national, or international history?
+Why should your audience care how an individual, group, event, object, or idea experienced or was a frontier, and how this frontier impacted the course of local, state, national, or international history?

 About National History Day